What is a Will?

 Where to Keep a Will

-The state court usually requires access to the original copy of your will before granting probate to access your estate.
+The state court usually requires access to the original copy of your Will before granting probate to access your estate.
 Therefore, it’s crucial to keep the document where it’s safe and accessible.

-Then your executor will know where the original will is stored, along with needed information such as the password for the safe.
+Then your executor will know where the original Will is stored, along with needed information such as the password for the safe.
 In addition, it's smart to duplicate signed copies.
 The signed copy can help to establish your intentions in case the original is damaged or lost.

 How to Change a Will

-You may never need to update your will, or you may choose to update it regularly.
-Regardless, the only version of your will that matters is the most current valid one in existence at the time of your death.
+You may never need to update your Will, or you may choose to update it regularly.
+Regardless, the only version of your Will that matters is the most current valid one in existence at the time of your death.

-A good rule is to review your will at pivotal moments in your life or every couple of years.
+A good rule is to review your Will at pivotal moments in your life or every couple of years.
 These events might include marriage, divorce, or the birth of a child.
-For example, your kids probably won't need guardians named in a will after they're adults.
+For example, your kids probably won't need guardians named in a Will after they're adults.

-Changing your will is easy.
-You can write a new will to replace the old one or add using an amendment known as a codicil.
+Changing your Will is easy.
+You can write a new Will to replace the old one or add using an amendment known as a codicil.
 They usually require two witnesses are usually required to sign when a codicil is added.

 Bottom Line

 Writing a Will and making sure it’s always valid and up to date is important to ensure that your wishes are known and fulfilled when you pass away.
-Without a will, it becomes hard for your loved ones to gain access, manage and distribute your estate.
+Without a Will, it becomes hard for your loved ones to gain access, manage and distribute your estate.

-To start writing your will today, contact Willed, Australia’s leading online will provider.
+To start writing your Will today, contact Willed, Australia’s leading online Will provider.

 Disclaimer: The content of this blog is intended to provide a general guide to the subject matter.
 This blog should not be relied upon as legal, financial, accounting or tax advice.